facebook/metro/docs/Configuration.md

 Type: `string`

-The path to the haste map cache directory, default to `os.tmpdir()`
+The path to the haste map cache directory, defaults to `os.tmpdir()`.

 ---
 ### Resolver Options